railwayapp/docs/src/pages/deploy/config-as-code.md

 When resolving the settings for a deployment, Railway will use this priority order

-- Dashboard (lowest)
+1. Environment specific config in code
-- Base config in code
+2. Base config in code
-- Environment specific config in code (highest)
+3. Dashboard

 The following example changes the start command just in the production environment.